BabyRuth Logo

 BabyRuth Logo 1988

 The word “Nestlé” appears on the logo for the first time, reflecting the globalization of changes.
-The well-known American brand now belongs to an international company, which is beautifully depicted on the new logo.
+The well-known American brand now belongs to an international company, as beautifully depicted in the new logo.
 The word “Nestlé” is positioned at the top, above the brand name.
 The patriotic color scheme remains: the top text is in a strict tone, while the central one is in red.

 The color policy unites the elements, making the logo harmonious.
 Rounded elements are combined with straight lines, giving volume to each character.